 Final Thoughts

-The aim is not merely to complete tasks, but to complete them correctly—across every job, every site, and for every stakeholder.
+The goal is not just to complete tasks, but to complete them correctly—across all jobs, sites, and for every stakeholder involved.